simransaini1999/Lumi-Monitor/README.md

 To run this file you will have to save the code file on your raspberry pi.
 For example saving it on desktop.
 Open terminal
 ```
-cd Destop // this is the location where your file is saved
+cd Desktop // this is the location where your file is saved
 python3 'filename'.py
 ```
 After testing the output with more light will have a big lux value